tk3369/SASLib.jl/README.md

 SASLib.close(handler)              # remember to close the handler when done
 ```

+Note that there is no facility at the moment to jump and read a subset of rows.
+Currently, SASLib always read from the beginning.

 ### String Columns

-By default, string columns are read into an `AbstractArray` structure called ObjectPool in order to conserve memory space that might otherwise be wasted for duplicate string values.
-The library tries to be smart - when it encounters too many unique values (> 10%) in a large array (> 2000 rows), it falls back to a regular Julia array.
+By default, string columns are read into a special AbstractArray structure called ObjectPool in order to conserve memory space that might otherwise be wasted for duplicate string values.
+SASLib tries to be smart -- when it encounters too many unique values (> 10%) in a large array (> 2000 rows), it falls back to a regular Julia array.

 You can use a different array type (e.g. [CategoricalArray](https://github.com/JuliaData/CategoricalArrays.jl) or [PooledArray](https://github.com/JuliaComputing/PooledArrays.jl)) for any columns as you wish by specifying a `string_array_fn` parameter when reading the file.
-It has to be a Dict that maps a column symbol into a function that takes an integer argument and returns any array of that size.
+This argument must be a Dict that maps a column symbol into a function that takes an integer argument and returns any array of that size.

-For example, the anonymous function below returns a regular Julia array:
+Here's the normal case:

 ```
 julia> x = readsas("productsales.sas7bdat", include_columns=[:COUNTRY, :REGION]);